Cody-Nicholson/quill-table-better/README.md

 ```

 ### headerTable
-`headerTable` allows the table to be initilized where the first table row includes table header `<th>` elements.
+`headerTable` allows the table to be initialized where the first table row includes table header `<th>` elements.
 **Note** Headers may still be toggled on/off via the table row menu.

 ### toolbarButtons